 I'm an early stage equity venture capitalist based in New York City

-For the past 14 years, I have run Silicon Alley Venture Partners, a New York City based venture firm focused on seed and early stage information technology companies.
+In addition, for the past 16 years, I have run Silicon Alley Venture Partners, a New York City based venture firm focused on seed and early stage information technology companies.
 I primarily focus on the Internet and web based online services sector.

 Prior to SAVP, I founded and ran AdOne, a classified media portal and SaaS vendor to on the newspaper industry; when we sold to a newspaper consortium in the late 90's it had over 500 newspapers clients.